zhanghongce/TACAS-artifact/ILAng/ILA-Tools/examples/toy_alu/README.md

 </pre>

-To aid forwarding, there is also a tiny scoreboard implemented to track future updates of the instructions in the pipeline.
+To aid forwarding, there is also a tiny scoreboard implemented to track register updates of the instructions in the pipeline.
 Based on the record in the scoreboard, the forwarding network decides when and where to forward a value.